sylvioneto/terraform_gcp/README.md

 Also, it attaches two tags to the VMs:
 - allow-ssh: it allows gcloud ssh from external source to the instance.
 - allow-internal-all: it allows incoming traffic from other instances within the VPC.
-As a result, you can ssh both of them using gcloud, and the front-end can access the back-end instances.
+As a result, you can ssh both of them using gcloud, and the front-end instance can access the back-end.
 You can use `ping` to test this.

 ```hcl-terraform
 terraform {